GrantMeStrength/fMODEM/README.md

 # Issues

-* I've found that the WiFi connection is not working when a DC power supply is connected directly to the Arduino, rather than the USB connection.
-This could be nothing more than using the wrong spec power supply on my part.

 * No hardware flow control is even attempted never mind supported.
 There are, however, four LEDs to distract you.

 * After starting work on this project, I found other solutions such as [Bo Zimmerman's Zimodem](https://github.com/bozimmerman/Zimodem), which is a decidedly more comprehensive solution.
 As Bo's modem runs on the ESP8266/ESP, it can be built on a single circuit board - see [8-Bit Bruno's WiFiModem](https://github.com/8bit-bruno/WiFiModem) - and so my project really makes sense only if you have an Arduno UNO WiFi Rev2 lying around, or just want to do things in a different way.